-I usually see alpha lipoic acid in diabetes and weight loss supplements.
-There does appear to be a connection between getting diabetes / insulin resistance and getting dementia.
+Alpha lipoic acid may be in some diabetes and weight loss supplements.
+There does appear to be a connection between diabetes / insulin resistance and getting dementia.
 I've even seen Alzheimer's disease called “Type III diabetes” to drive this message home.

 Thus, adding this alpha lipoic acid to a memory supplement does, in theory, make some sense.
 If we can reduce blood sugar levels, we might also reduce dementia.

-That said, I'm hard pressed to find evidence that alpha lipoic acid helps memory.
-A review of alpha lipoic acid dementia research conducted in 2001 found no good proof it helped people with memory issues.
+But does alpha lipoic acid help? memory?
+More research is needed.
+One review of alpha lipoic acid dementia research found no good proof it helped people with memory issues.

-One study has noted alpha lipoic helped, but this study seems to have problems with how it was conducted.
+One study has noted alpha lipoic helped memory, but this study seems to have problems with how it was conducted.
 Also, that study used 600 mg.
 Nerium EHT only has 50 mg.

 Alpha lipoic acid is also in the memory supplement Procera AVH.
 See that review for more information.

 The EHT molecule is an ingredient in the Nerium EHT supplement.
 The EHT molecule is derived from coffee and is a mixture of several different compounds.
 What does EHT stand for?